Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 SABR documents repeated pressure from the National League and other financial actors to force a sale.
 Britton resisted that pressure for years, including during the chaotic Federal League period.

-She ultimately sold the Cardinals and the ballpark in 1918 for $350,000 to a local investment group led by Sam Breadon.
+She ultimately sold the Cardinals and the ballpark in 1917 for approximately $350,000 to a syndicate of local investors led by attorney James C. Jones.
+Sam Breadon, one of the investors, later became principal owner.
 That transfer set up the franchise's next era, but it should not erase the one before it.

 Correcting the Record